DarkDBx/DiabloIV.Helper/README.md

 # DESCRIPTION
-- Diablo 4 pixel/image recognition bot/assistant.
+- Diablo 4 pixel bot and toolkit.
-- Use the macro recorder/player to get a waypoint file and let the robot do the combat/looting.
-80% accurate
-- Set up a waypoint on the map and let the robot do the combat/looting.
-50% accurate
 - Set up a combat rotation and let the assistant do the combat.
 90% accurate
+- Set up a waypoint on the map and let the robot do the combat/looting.
+60% accurate
+- Use the macro recorder/player to get a waypoint file and let the robot do the combat/looting. ??% accurate

 # PARAMETER